 This easy recipe for Harissa Paste is made with a blend of red peppers and spices to create a spicy paste that is perfect for marinades and sauces.

-Harissa Paste is an amazingly spicy blend of peppers and spices that can be used so many different ways.
+This amazingly spicy blend of peppers and spices can be used so many different ways.
 It’s an easy paste that can be turned into a sauce or marinade.
 It’s perfect for grilled chicken or beef, and can even be added to soups, stews, or chilis to add a deep, rich flavor.

 I love making my own sauces, seasonings and marinades.
 This paste makes a great marinade for Harissa Chicken, and if you like spicy you have to try making some peri peri chicken with homemade peri peri sauce too!

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!

 What’s Harissa Paste?

 Harissa is a very popular North African sauce made with the basic ingredients of red peppers, garlic, salt, and oil.
 It is basically like the North African version of ketchup, or maybe more like Sriracha, only it is packed with even more flavor and lots of spice.
 It is used as a condiment or as a marinade for simple dishes like our grilled Harissa Chicken, and many others.
 Sometimes it is even added soups or stews to give it a little extra kick.

 It’s similar to our Peri Peri Sauce with a slightly different spice profile.
 If you like spicy sauces give this one a try too!